-Peri mitted Restricted discretionary Matters of discretion a. i. ii.
-There shall be no development, preceding subdivision, within the outline development plan area defined in Appendix 16.6.6 unless the southern-most road connection with Trents Road as marked on the outline development plan is completed prior to, or in conjunction with, the development.
-Any activity shall only access Trents Road by way of the two vehicle access points defined on the outline development plan in Appendix 16.6.6, comprising: a northern road connection provided it is designed and with signage to limit its use to vehicles entering the zone (as shown on the outline development plan in Appendix 16.6.6); Non-compliance with permitted activity standard a.
-Roading and access 16.2.9.3.3 В. a southern road connection provided it is designed and with signage to limit its use to vehicles exiting the zone (as shown on the
+Peri mitted Restricted discretionary Matters of discretion a.
+Roadi. ii.
+A. designed and with signage to limit its use to vehicles entering the zone (as shown on the outline development plan in Appendix 16.6.6); Non-compliance with permitted activity standard a.
+Roading and access 16.2.9.3.3 vehicles exiting the zone (as shown on the

 Peri mitted Restricted discretionary Matters of discretion iii. outline development plan in Appendix 16.6.6).
-Any activity shall only access Main South Road by way of the one vehicle access point defined on the outline development plan in Appendix 16.6.6, and comprising a road designed, and with signage displayed, to restrict vehicle movements to light vehicles and to left entry into the zone and left exit out of the zone as shown on the outline development plan in Appendix 16.6.6. i.
+Any activity shall only access Main South Road by way of the one vehicle access point defined on the outline development plan in Appendix 16.6.6, and comprising a road designed, and with signage displayed, to restrict vehicle movements to light vehicles and to left entry into the zone and left exit out of the zone as shown on the outline development plan in Appendix 16.6.6. b. i.
 There shall be no development, preceding subdivision, within the outline development plan area in Appendix 16.6.6 unless the internal road shown on the outline development plan in Appendix 16.6.6 as 'Indicative internal roading/access way layout', including a footpath along one side of the internal road, is completed prior to, or in conjunction with, the development.